November 7th - Pomona, California -

 September 8th - Hershey, Pennsylvania - Chocolate World -

-Have you ever see the movie Willy Wonka and the Chocolate Factory?
+Have you ever seen the movie Willy Wonka and the Chocolate Factory?
 Well minus the Umpa Loompas we have found that it really does exist.
-We took a
+We took a tour

-tour of a mock chocolate factory, since the real one is closed to the public, and around every corner was a free sample of a different type of chocolate bar.
+of a mock chocolate factory, since the real one is closed to the public, and around every corner was a free sample of a different type of chocolate bar.
+We

-We happened to be there at about 10:00 in the morning so I guess you would say we had chocolate for breakfast and lunch.
+happened to be there at about 10:00 in the morning so I guess you could say we had chocolate for breakfast and lunch.
 Shhhhh!
-Don't tell our mothers,
+Don't tell our mothers, they

 September 11th -

-Since yesterday was Frank's actual birthday, but as previously stated the entire town was closed, so we all went out to dinner tonight instead.
-We went to
+Since yesterday was Frank's actual birthday, but as previously stated the entire town was closed, we all went out to dinner tonight instead.
+We went to Shady

-Shady Maple which is a smorgasboord where for a nominal fee you can eat all the Amish food that you can eat with some of the best desserts you've ever
+Maple which is a Smorgasboord where for a nominal fee you can eat all the Amish food that you can handle with some of the best desserts you've ever sunk

-sunk your teeth into.
-To make things even better they give you a free meal on your birthday so we ate like kings for half the price.
-Frank's birthday couldn't
+your teeth into.
+To make things even better, they give you a free meal on your birthday so we ate like kings for half the price.
+Frank's birthday couldn't have

 The best part of Frank's birthday was that our good friends Rick and LaVerne joined in the festivities with us along with their furry friends Kiki and Peaches.

-They just left Connecticut where they were WorkCamping for the summer at an RV Park.
+They just left Connecticut where they were WorkKamping for the summer at an RV Park.
 They now are on their way to Florida where they will work for

 EPCOT, but lucky for us they had just enough time to stop off in Pa for the night to join us for dinner.
 That's the best part of traveling friends, no matter what